-The word “coleslaw” comes from the Dutch word, “koolsla”, “kool” meaning cabbage and sla, salad.
+The word “coleslaw” comes from the Dutch word, “koolsla”, “kool” meaning cabbage and sla, lettuce or salad.
 The word entered our English language from the Dutch in New York in the late 1700s.
 Since then it has been a featured side dish at almost every picnic or barbecue in America.

-- Yellow mustard
+- 1 teaspoon yellow mustard

-- Rice vinegar or white vinegar
+- 2 teaspoons cider vinegar or wine vinegar

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!